sanimiftah/EdTech/README.md

 - 👩‍🏫 Teacher dashboard with filters

 Pilot launch expected soon!
 Feedback forms, surveys, and sample entries coming soon to `/data`.

 ---

+## 🚀 ETS by Sani – *Deep Reflect.
+Honest Tech.*

+**Built with Glide | SDG4 x Ethical AI Literacy**

+Welcome to the official hub of **ETS (EdTech by Sani)**—a values-driven, mobile-first toolkit that empowers learners to explore ethical technology through storytelling, reflection, and honest design.

+> *“Technology isn’t neutral.
+Neither are we.”*

+### 🛠️ What’s Inside
+- A no-code learning app built on [Glide](https://www.glideapps.com/) for rapid deployment
+- Modules inspired by SDG4, AI literacy, and Southeast Asian cultural narratives
+- Toolkit philosophy: reflection before innovation, ethics before automation

+### 🌊 Why ETS?
+ETS is more than an app.
+It’s a movement toward mindful tech—one ripple at a time.
+Designed to support educators, students, and changemakers who believe in **agency, transparency, and cultural context** in digital spaces.

+### 📦 Tags
+`#GlideApps` `#EthicalEdTech` `#NoCodeToolkit` `#AIliteracy` `#SDG4` `#StorytellingInTech`

+### 🙌 Built by
+**Sani** | [Cognizant Malaysia • Youth Voices • GitHub Ethos Builder]

+Let’s reflect deeply.
+And build honestly.

+---